Top Event Logging Practices Suggested by Cyber Experts

 Encrypt your logs: Use encryption to make logs unreadable to unauthorized individuals.

-Use WORM storage: Write Once, Read Many (WORM) storage ensures that once a log is recorded, it cannot be altered or deleted.
+Use WORM storage: Write Once, Read Many (WORM) storage makes sure that once a log is saved, it can’t be changed or deleted.

-Implement strong access controls: Restrict access to your logs to only trusted personnel, limiting who can view or modify them.
+Implement strong access controls: Only allow trusted people to access your logs, limiting who can view or change them.

-Tamper-proof logs ensure that you have an accurate record of events, even in the event of a breach, and prevent attackers from seeing all your system activity.
+Tamper-proof logs make sure you have an accurate record of events, even if there’s a breach, and stop attackers from seeing all your system activity.

 Define Log Retention Policies